-Course No: 11280 Music 1 (2 units - Year 11) 15290 Music 1 (2 units - Year 12) Board Developed Course Exclusions: Music 2
+Course No: 11280 Music 1 (2 unit - Year 11)

+15290 Music 1 (2 unit - Year 12)

+- Music 2

 - Music Extension

 - Creative Arts Life Skills (where Music is undertaken within the course)

 - Music Life Skills

 While the course builds on the Stages 4 and 5 Music course, Music 1 provides an alternative course of study to Music 2.
 The curriculum structure is adaptable enough to meet the needs and interests of students with varying degrees of prior formal and informal learning in music and caters for students with less experience in Music.